mtxrii/Acacia/DOCS.md

 ```

 ### Blocks & Scope
-There are many instances to group together statements, and they're grouped by brackets.
+There are many reasons to group statements together, and they're grouped by brackets.
 Variables defined inside a scope are only accessible inside that scope or inner scopes.
 ```javascript
 let a = "Hello, ";
 {